jeannyil-apis-playground/demo_library-books-api/books-api-v2/README.md

 # books-api-v2

-This project leverages **Red Hat build of Quarkus 2.13.x**, the Supersonic Subatomic Java Framework.
-More specifically, the project is implemented using [**Red Hat Camel Extensions for Quarkus (RHCEQ) 2.13.x**](https://access.redhat.com/documentation/en-us/red_hat_integration/2023.q1/html/getting_started_with_camel_extensions_for_quarkus/index).
+This project leverages **Red Hat build of Quarkus 3.8.x**, the Supersonic Subatomic Java Framework.
+More specifically, the project is implemented using [**Red Hat build of Apache Camel 4.4.x for Quarkus**](https://access.redhat.com/documentation/en-us/red_hat_build_of_apache_camel).

-This project implements a simple REST API that returns a list of books.
+This project implements a simple REST API that manages books.
 The following endpoints are exposed:
+- `/api/v2/books` :
-- `/api/v2/books` : returns a list of all `Books-v2` entities.
+    - `GET` method returns a list of all `Books-v2` entities.
+    - `POST` method adds a new `book-v2` entity in the inventory.
 - `/api/v2/openapi.json`: returns the OpenAPI 3.0 specification for the service.
 - `/q/health` : returns the _Camel Quarkus MicroProfile_ health checks
 - `/q/metrics` : the _Camel Quarkus Micrometer_ metrics in prometheus format